Myles Hippolyte: Stockport County

 On 31 January 2022, Hippolyte joined National League club Stockport County on a free transfer and signed a contract running until the end of the 2021–22 season.
 He made 20 appearances and scored four goals during a season which culminated with the Hatters won the National League championship, which secured promotion to the English Football League.
 Hippolyte signed a new two-year contract in June 2022 and made a season-high 55 appearances, scoring two goals, during a 2022–23 season which culminated in defeat in the 2023 League Two playoff final.

 A ruptured fibular collateral ligament suffered in June 2023 saw Hippolyte withdrawn from the 2023–24 pre-season campaign for recuperation and he returned to match play on 21 October 2023.
 On his fourth appearance back, he suffered another injury, which saw him miss a further three months.
 Hippolyte ended the League Two championship-winning 2023–24 season with 19 appearances and was released when his contract expired.
 During 2 1/2 years at Edgeley Park, Hippolyte made 94 appearances and scored 9 goals.

 AFC Wimbledon

 Hippolyte while with AFC Wimbledon in 2025.

-On 28 May 2024, Hippolyte signed a two-year contract with League Two club AFC Wimbledon on a free transfer, effective 1 July 2024.
-On 14 September 2024, Hippolyte scored in the 3–0 home win against Milton Keynes Dons.
+On 28 May 2024, Hippolyte transferred to League Two club AFC Wimbledon and signed a two-year contract, with the option of a further year, effective 1 July 2024.
 Hippolyte made 26 appearances and scored two goals during the 2024–25 season, which culminated in victory in the 2025 League Two playoff final, in which he scored the only goal.
+Hippolyte made 42 appearances and scored three goals during the 2025–26 season, in which the club narrowly avoided relegation from League One.
+In May 2026, the option on his contract was exercised by the club.